 Although the EAGALA learnings would not remain my primary model, I was inspired and continued with Linda Kohanov of Eponaquest and author of The Tao of Equus and Riding Between the Worlds, The McCormicks of Hacienda Tres Aquilas and authors of Horse Sense and the Human Heart, and Lisa Murrell of Equine Alchemy in varying capacities.
 After obtaining my counseling license in North Carolina, I served as a substance abuse counselor, but eventually missed the horses too much to stay away.
 I became the primary therapist and an original team member of Shannon & Richard Knapp’s Horse Sense of the Carolinas.

 I then began working for myself, moving to California briefly, and now to my current home in Santa Fe, New Mexico—truly the “Land of Enchantment”.
-I feel gifted to have both the equestrian knowledge, but also the natural sensitivity and personal growth inclinations to land me on this now unified personal and professional path of offering the range of services you find here.
+I am a Licensed Mental Health Counselor (LMHC) in the state of New Mexico and feel gifted to have both the equestrian knowledge as well as the natural sensitivity and personal growth inclinations to land me on this unified personal and professional path offering the range of services you find here.

 Fascinations: the intersection and translation of lineage, life and legacy; how optimal relationships with one’s self and others helps sustain the entire planet; how we come to greater self-acceptance; old farms and farming ways; non-GMO and organic foods; sustainability; soft dog ears; beings and things that are old